lachlanchen/LazyLearn/README.md

 - Heavy directories such as `books/`, Gaussian symlinks, checkpoint files, and local scratch artifacts remain ignored via `.gitignore`.
 - Keep contributions focused on the tracked folders above to preserve the "lazy" cloning experience.
+- When updating the website, edit `docs/` locally, test via `python -m http.server --directory docs`, and push—GitHub Pages (or another host) can point the custom domain `learn.lazying.art` at this repo automatically.